 One person can make a difference.
 By making small changes in our lifestyles, we can make our environment better.
 We can als ourage our friends, relatives, co-workers, and neighbors to help prevent pollution.
-Some of the things you can do to protect our our distance of the second se
+Some of the things you can do to protect our our community are listed below.
+Oregon's future depends on as!